hanskokx/application_architecture_using_arcane/README.md

     StateManager *-- API
 ```

+> Figure 3: The logical representation of a typical feature

 As a user performs actions in the UI, events will be sent to the [state management](#state-management).
 When the state manager receives an event, it may emit a `Waiting` state, causing the UI to rebuild and indicate that the action is currently being performed.
 Then, the state manager will make a call to the feature's [API](#feature-api) to fulfill the request.
 Once the API has completed the request, either successfully or unsuccessfully, response is then returned to the state manager for further processing.
 A new state will be emitted from the state manager to indicate a success or failure state, and again the UI will rebuild to indicate the result.
-This process can be visualized in the following manner:
+This process can be visualized in the following in Figure 4.

 ```mermaid
 %% SequenceDiagram